apache/airflow-site/landing-pages/site/content/en/use-cases/adobe.md

 title: "Adobe"
 linkTitle: "Adobe"
 quote:
-    text: "Apache Aiflow is highly extensible and its plugin interface can be used to meet a variety of use cases.
+    text: "Apache Airflow is highly extensible and its plugin interface can be used to meet a variety of use cases.
 It supports variety of deployment models and has a very active community to scale innovation."
     author: "Raman Gupta"
 logo: "adobe-logo.svg"
 ---